Skip to main content

 Only three employees remained when Solid filed for bankruptcy, including CEO Arjun Thyagarajan.
 The company had not engaged any new clients in 2025 and was operating in wind-down mode prior to the petition.

-How does Solid's failure relate to the broader BaaS sector collapse?
+How does Solid's failure relate to the broader BaaS sector distress?

 Who is the claims agent for Solid Financial?